Miami vs. Drake: Odds, spread, over/under - NCAA Tournament First Round

 - Odds to win the national championship: +10000

-- Sportsbooks rate Miami considerably higher (29th in college basketball) than the computer rankings do (36th).
+- Bookmakers rate Miami higher (31st in the country) than the computer rankings do (35th).

-- Sportsbooks have made the Hurricanes' national championship odds the same now (+10000) compared to the start of the season (+10000).
+- The Hurricanes have the same odds to win the national championship now, from +10000 at the start of the season to +10000.

-- Miami's chances of winning the national championship, based on its odds, are 1%.
+- Based on its moneyline odds, Miami has a 1% chance of winning the national championship.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.